AcademySoftwareFoundation/tac/process/lifecycle.md

 * Move the project to the Incubation Stage if it meets the requirements for that stage.
 * Renew the project at the Sandbox Stage if it feels it will move to the Incubation Stage by the next Annual Review.
-* Move the project to the [Archive Stage](#archive-stage).
+* Move the project to the [Archived Stage](#Archived-stage).
 In this case, the trademark and any other assets will be returned to the project maintainers or an organization they designate.

 ## Incubation Stage